|"THE TOWER OF BABEL" (1595) By MARTIN VAN VALCKENBORCH THE ELDER|

-The message within that message is that Trump did not make America what it is.
+The message within that message as we slouch toward the most important election since the last most important election is that Trump did not make America what it is.
 To the contrary, America made Trump president because of what it has become.

-Those red state-blue state maps are not merely graphic representations of the American body politic of recent years.
+Those red state-blue state maps that are popping up everywhere as the midterms approach are not merely graphic representations of the American body politic of recent years.
 They vividly and shockingly illustrate the parlous condition of our 240-year-old democracy.

 A tribe of white voters predominate in red states in the exurban and rural interior.
 They are for the most part nationalist in outlook, deeply religious and dominate the Republican Party.A tribe of racial minorities predominate in blue states on the coasts.
 They are for the most part are urbanized, global in outlook, less religious and dominate the Democratic Party.